On the Generalization Effects of Linear Transformations in Data Augmentation: Analyzing the Effects of Transformation Functions in an Over-parametrized Model

+in expectation over the randomness of $\alpha, x_i, x_j, \varepsilon$, we have that for large enough values of $n$, the following holds:

+where $c$ is a fixed constant that depends on the parameters of the Beta distribution for generating $\alpha$. \end{theorem}

-We remark that the assumption that $\sum_{i=1}^n{x_i} = 0$ is indeed satisfied in image classification settings.
-This is because a normalization step, which normalizes the mean of every RGB channel to be zero, is applied on all the images.
+We remark that the assumption that $\sum_{i=1}^n{x_i} = 0$ is indeed satisfied in typical image classification settings.
+This is because a normalization step, which normalizes the mean of every RGB channel to be zero, is usually applied on all the images in practice.

 The intuition behind the proof of Theorem \ref{thm_random_mixup} is that the mixup sample shrinks the training data, which reduces the bias of the estimator.
-The proof can be found in Appendix \ref{append_mixup}.
+Thus, for small enough $\sigma$, we can ensure that the bias reduction dominates the variance increase.
+For proof details, see Appendix \ref{append_mixup}.